Jewish Heritage Tours in Havana, Cuba

 Learn the best of Jewish dance traditions through Rikudim lessons and the best of Cuban dances with Salsa lessons.

-Highlights of Jewish Cuba
+Highlights of Jewish Tours in Havana, Cuba

 Beth Shalom Synagogue